RodrigoPAml/MancoLanguage/README.md

 The compiler output and program output are in bottom.

-Into the top an select exists with the options of a MIPS Compiler or C++ transpiler.
+Into the top, a select exists with the options of a MIPS Compiler or C++ transpiler.

 ![image](https://github.com/user-attachments/assets/37979c1a-5506-44f6-86c6-e3641d3b12c5)